 In July, 1965, Branham said that the Lord had just showed him that if he turned the photo of the cloud 1/4 turn to the right, he would see that the cloud formed the outline of Jesus' head.
 He offered this as further vindication that his Message was the truth.14

 DISCREPANCIES IN BRANHAM'S TESTIMONY

 There are several serious problems with Branham's explanation of the cloud.
-For example, the cloud in LIFE was photographed on February 28, 1963, eight days before Branham said that he met the angels while hunting.
-Also, LIFE's cloud appeared over Flagstaff, which is about 185 miles northwest of Branham's actual hunting location.
-When we consider all the facts, our conclusion is that there really is no link whatsoever between the Cloud and any of William Branham's experiences.15
+For example, the cloud that was featured in LIFE magazine was photographed on February 28, 1963, yet he always maintained that the Cloud appeared to him while he and his two friends were hunting at Sunset Mountain which was well into March.
+Also, LIFE's cloud appeared over Flagstaff, which is about 185 miles northwest of where Branham was hunting.
+William Branham was at the wrong place at the wrong time in relation to LIFE's Cloud.
+All things considered, there is no connection whatsoever between the appearance of the Cloud and William Branham's claimed angelic visitation at Sunset Mountain.15

 From the time Branham had begun to claim that the angels formed the cloud, he began to credit them for other incidents that he had not mentioned before.
 For example, if you recall, Branham said that after he heard the blast while hunting, the Holy Spirit told him to return to his church to preach on the seals.
 However, after his discovery of the cloud he said that the angels told him to do so.16 Also, Branham originally said that the Holy Spirit opened the seals to him each day of the meetings on the seals, but after the cloud, he said that the angels took turns opening the seals to him each day.17